-In December 2014, we entered into a development and commercialization agreement with Pfizer relating to our long-acting hGH-CTP for the treatment of GHD in adults and children (the "Original Pfizer Agreement").
+In December 2014, we entered into a development and commercialization agreement with Pfizer relating to our longacting hGH-CTP for the treatment of GHD in adults and children (the "Original Pfizer Agreement").
 Under the Restated Pfizer Agreement, we are eligible to receive up to \$275 million upon the achievement of certain regulatory milestones.
 Upon the launch of Somatrogon (hGH-CTP) for pediatric GHD, we are eligible to receive a regional, tiered gross profit share based upon sales of both Somatrogon (hGH-CTP) and Pfizer's Genotropin® (somatropin).
 We are responsible for the development program and are obligated to pay for the development up to an agreed cap, which has been exceeded.
 In May 2020, we entered into an Amended and Restated Development and Commercialization License Agreement (the "Restated Pfizer Agreement") with Pfizer, effective January 1, 2020, pursuant to which the parties agreed, among other things, to share all costs for Manufacturing Activities, as defined in the Restated Pfizer Agreement, for developing a licensed product for the three indications included in the Restated Pfizer Agreement.
-The Restated Pfizer Agreement with Pfizer is dependent in part on, among other things, the skills, experience and efforts of Pfizer's employees responsible for the project and Pfizer's commitment to the arrangement.
-The Restated Pfizer Agreement resulting the sufficient resources to continue to successfull develop and commercialize any product resulting from the collaboration arrangement, our ability to earn milestone payments or receive royalty or profit sharing payments would be adversely affected, which would have a material adverse effect on our financial condition and prospects and the trading prices of our securities.
+The Restated Pfizer Agreement did not change the milestone payments, royalties and profit share provisions under the Original Pfizer Agreement. hGH-CTP has been approved in the U.S., EU, Japan, Canada and Australia under the name NGENLA.
+We are substantially dependent on Pfizer for the successful commercialization of such product.
+The success of the collaboration arrangement with Pfizer is dependent in part on, among other things, the skills, experience and efforts of Pfizer's employees responsible for the project and Pfizer's commitment to the arrangement.
+The Restated Pfizer Agreement is terminable for any reason by Pfizer upon ninety days written notice to OPKO.
+In the event that Pfizer terminates the Restated Pfizer Agreement or fails to devote sufficient resources to continue to successfully develop and commercialize any product resulting from the collaboration arrangement, our ability to earn milestone payments or receive royalty or profit sharing payments would be adversely affected, which would have a material adverse effect on our financial condition and prospects and the trading prices of our securities.